 - Don’t idle the car, snowmobile, or any vehicle in a garage, even if a door is open.
 Fumes can build up quickly in your home.

 - Do not use pressure washers, chainsaws, and any other gas-powered tool inside the house, garage, or any enclosed area.

 - Have fuel-burning appliances, including oil and gas furnaces, gas water heaters, gas ranges and ovens, gas dryers, gas or kerosene space heaters, fireplaces, and wood stoves, inspected by a trained professional at the beginning of every heating season.

 - Make certain that flues and chimneys are connected, in good condition, and not blocked.

-- Choose appliances that vent their fumes to the outside whenever possible, have them properly installed, and maintain them according to manufacturers’ instructions.
+- Choose appliances that vent fumes to the outside, have them properly installed, and maintain them according to manufacturers’ instructions.

 Symptoms of carbon monoxide poisoning

 What to do if you suspect carbon monoxide poisoning

 If you or someone you are caring for has any of these symptoms and you suspect CO poisoning, you should:

 - Call the local fire department or 911.

 - Get medical attention.
 Call your physician or the Northern New England Poison Center (800-222-1222).